Marriage Lawyers in Serbia

 Rate this article

 Getting married in Serbia as a foreigner is not complicated, however, it is advisable to have the support of a Serbian team of lawyers who can provide legal advice and assist couples in matters of documents.
 We suggest you have a discussion with our marriage lawyers in Serbia and find out more about the rules and regulations in this matter.
-As for those wanting to start a business in Serbia, they can direct their requests to our team of lawyers who are specialised in such a field.
+As for those interested in immigration to Serbia, they can discuss all the legal aspects with our specialists.

 What are the necessary documents for getting married in Serbia?